Playinf/nmt/README.md

 ### Convert Trained Models
 Models trained by GroundHog can be converted to our format using convert.py, only support RNNsearch architecture
+Warning: This script only worked for old versions
 ```
 python scripts/convert.py --state search_state.pkl --model search_model.npz
                           --output nmt.pkl